Testa97/thermal-rail-segmentation/README.md

 # Thermal Rail Segmentation & Object Detection Pipeline

 Computer Vision pipeline designed for automated infrastructure segmentation and anomaly detection on thermal/infrared video streams.
-This project integrates state-of-the-art Deep Learning models to extract track masks and identify obstacles in low-visibility environments.
+This project integrates Deep Learning models to extract track masks and identify obstacles in low-visibility environments.

 Developed as a Bachelor's Thesis project in Computer Engineering.